-First, the good news is, when you see the buildup of condensation on your windows, it’s totally normal.
+First, the good news is when you see the buildup of condensation on your windows, it’s totally normal.
 This occurs when a cold surface temperature meets warm air.
 The glass between the outside and the inside becomes covered in tiny droplets of moisture.
 The moist air is actually coming from inside the home, not a leak from outside.

 Weather forecasters describe the condensation phenomenon as the “dewpoint.”
 It’s when a cool air mass meets a warm air mass.
-With the right dewpoint or humidity in the surrounding air, water (or in the case of weather, rain) is going to occur.
+With the right dewpoint or humidity in the surrounding air, water (or, in the case of weather, rain) is going to occur.
 Window condensation doesn’t necessarily mean your window is broken or defective!
 In fact, it’s simply a natural occurrence, similar to the mirror in your bathroom fogging up during a shower or the “sweating” you see on glassware filled with an icy beverage.

-Even with condensation, the window can still perform as it’s supposed to—bouncing heat off the glass in the winter time and keeping the heat inside your home.
-Your home can be stable and warm, and your heating bills low, yet you may still see condensation on your windows.
+Even with condensation, the window can still perform as it’s supposed to—bouncing heat off the glass in the wintertime and keeping the heat inside your home.
+Your home can be stable and warm, and your heating bills are low, yet you may still see condensation on your windows.
 In the summer, your windows keep the warm air outside and the cool air inside, but with a lot of humidity in the home, you may still see window condensation.

 Condensation is moisture, however, and moisture can cause problems for your home, including (but not limited to):